SethBlovits/8BitComputer/README.md

 [OPCODE][RS][RD][IMMEDIATE]
 [0000][00][00][00000000]
 ```
 Due to the space constraints, jumping to a new instruction address requires using multiple instructions.
-Instrution addresses are 16 bits, so 8 bits need to be loaded into two general purpose registers in advance of using a jump command, which will recombine the to 8 bit values inside the registers into a 16 bit address.
+Instruction addresses are 16 bits, so 8 bits need to be loaded into two general purpose registers in advance of using a jump command, which will then recombine the two 8 bit values inside the registers into a 16 bit address.
 This allows for absolute addressing over the entire 16 bit address space.
-The branch command does not do this however, and instead accepts an 8 bit number and can move the instruction conouter to a position relative to the current position.
+The branch command does not do this however, and instead accepts an 8 bit number and can move the instruction counter to a position relative to the current position.
 This means that you are limited to branching to an address that's within 8 bits of range.

 ## Instruction Set
 This computer currently supports 12 different instructions.
 There are 3 general purpose registers that can be used, and one static register that holds the value 0.